Dorothea Basset - Perth

 Kinesiology - many readers have never heard of about this fascinating work!
 The word Kinesiology is originated in the Greek language, meaning the study of motion; in particular it is monitoring co-ordinated muscle movement.

 Kinesiology techniques can be applied in order to identify stress and imbalances within the body.
-Imbalances which may relate to injuries, nutritional deficiencies, food intolerances or emotional stress, and most important for parents, it can help identify and correct learning difficulties.
+Imbalances which may relate to injuries, nutritional deficiencies, food intolerances or emotional stress, and most important for parents, and it can help identify and correct learning difficulties.

 In the early sixties Dr. George Goodheart, an American Chiropractor began using muscle testing to evaluate posture and general body imbalances.
 His discovery was called the Applied Kinesiology.
 He made the genial connection between western and eastern medical practices.